MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 If you have to truncate the password:

-The hash is shortened from the left to the right.
+The hash is shortened keeping the characters from the left and shortening farthest to the right.

 Example: